Best Nintendo Switch Games for Young Kids iMore 2020

 If you love video games, chances are you want your kid to love them too.
-Fortunately, the Nintendo Switch may be the most family-friendly console out there.
-It has a wealth of kid-friendly games that you can hand off to children old enough to operate controllers safely without worrying about what they might get into, so long as you pick the right games for them.
-If your kids are old enough to manipulate a controller safely and understand how to operate the Switch, the following games will be fun and safe for them:
+Fortunately, the Nintendo Switch may be the most family-friendly console.
+It has a wealth of kid-friendly games that you can hand off to children old enough to operate controllers safely without worrying about what they might get into, so long as you pick the right games.
+If your kids are old enough to manipulate a controller and understand how to operate the Switch, these are the best Nintendo Switch games for them.

 - Cutting Through the Clutter: Snipperclips: Cut It Out, Together!

-- Drive Into The Sunset: Mario Kart 8 Deluxe
+- Drive into The Sunset: Mario Kart 8 Deluxe - Nintendo Switch

-- Save Or Destroy Metropolis: Lego DC Super Villains
+- Save or Destroy Metropolis: LEGO DC Super-Villains (Nintendo Switch)

 Pokémon Quest's biggest perk is its price: it's free!
 You can download it onto the Switch and let your kid enjoy exploring a blocky world full of Pokémon friends.
 Though the Pokémon do "battle" one another, there's nothing violent about it, and it's a great way to introduce young kids to the world of Pokémon in a simple, repetitive, easy-to-understand manner.
 An Auto mode is beneficial for those kids who are still a bit young to use more complex controls and just want to feel like they're doing something.
-And there are no online interactions that will harm their gaming experience.
-Make sure you're using Switch Parental Controls, though, as the game does include microtransactions, you don't want your kid to trigger accidentally.
+And there are no online interactions that will harm their gaming experience making this one of the best Switch games for kids.
+Be sure you're using Switch Parental Controls, though, as the game does include microtransactions, you don't want your kid to trigger accidentally.

 Snipperclips is a cute puzzle game that requires you to cut paper shapes into new shapes to accomplish certain tasks, such as fitting within a specific size space or performing a task related to movement and positioning.
 The game can be played alone or with up to four total people, which makes it a great game to let your kid enjoy and then join them for later on.
 Though some of the puzzles, later on, might get a bit tricky for very young kids, most will be able to follow what the game wants from them and enjoy finding new ways to snip and clip the paper friends into the right shapes.
 Plus, Snipperclips is a great game to work on problem-solving skills with your kids!